ctmrbio/stag-mwc/README.md

 documentation](https://snakemake.readthedocs.io) for further details on how to run Snakemake workflows on other types of cluster resources.

-Note that in all examples above, `--use-conda` and essentially be replaced with `--use-singularity` to run in Singularity containers instead of using a locally installed conda.
+Note that in all examples above, `--use-conda` can be replaced with `--use-singularity` to run in Singularity containers instead of using a locally installed conda.
 Read more about it under the Running section in the docs.

 ## Testing
 A very basic continuous integration test is currently in place.
 It merely